mozilla/glean/docs/user/adding-glean-to-your-project.md

 The following steps are required for applications using the Glean SDK, but not libraries.

-The Glean SDK should only be initialized from the main application, not individual libraries.
+> **Important:** The Glean SDK should only be initialized from the main application, not individual libraries.

 If you are adding Glean support to a library, you can safely skip this section.

 {{#include ../tab_header.md}}